EDUCBA

 3. Control Flow

 Connectors between two states or two actions to depict the flow.
 Shows the sequence of execution.
 Also known as paths.
 One action state can have multiple control flows input and also output to another action state.
-A single-headed arrow is used to depict the control flow.
+A single-headed arrow represents the control flow.

 It is depicted as: